 |Storage||All the vitamins replace out the body quickly, except vitamin-B12 (stores in liver).||In the liver and adipose tissues|

-Based on solubility or absorbtion inside a body, there are two significant categories of vitamins named as water-soluble and fat-soluble vitamins.
-But, depending on the various functions of water-soluble and fat-soluble vitamins, it can further classify into the following forms:
+Based on solubility or absorbtion inside a body, there are two significant categories of vitamins, namely water-soluble and fat-soluble vitamins.
+But, depending on the various functions of water-soluble and fat-soluble vitamins, vitamins are typically classified into the following forms:

 Types of Water-Soluble Vitamins

-Vitamin-B1 or Thiamine: It helps in energy metabolism by converting food into energy, and also coordinates the workings of RNA and DNA together.
-Vitamin-B1 also maintains the cardiovascular and nervous system healthy.
+- Vitamin-B1 or Thiamine: It helps in energy metabolism by converting food into energy and also coordinates the workings of RNA and DNA.
+Vitamin B1 also maintains the cardiovascular and nervous system healthy.

-Vitamin-B3 or Niacin: It helps in providing energy metabolism to our body by converting food into energy.
-Besides that, vitamin-B3 keeps a nervous system and cardiovascular system healthy, and also promotes strength to the skin, hairs, nails etc.
+- Vitamin-B3 or Niacin: It helps in providing energy metabolism to our body by converting food into energy.
+Besides that, vitamin B3 keeps the nervous system and cardiovascular system healthy and promotes strength to the skin, hairs, nails etc.

-Vitamin-B5 or Pantothenic acid: It also provides energy to the body by converting food into chemical energy.
-Vitamin-B5 aids in overall cell growth and development and also supports the functioning of the adrenal gland and also contributes by forming haemoglobin.
+- Vitamin-B5 or Pantothenic acid: It also provides energy to the body by converting food into chemical energy.
+Vitamin B5 aids in overall cell growth and development, supports the functioning of the adrenal gland and contributes to forming haemoglobin.

-Vitamin-B6 or Pyridoxine: It helps in energy metabolism by converting food into cellular energy.
-Vitamin-B6 reduces the risk of cardiovascular disease and also contributes by forming RBCs, insulin, serotonin, haemoglobin etc.
+- Vitamin-B6 or Pyridoxine: It helps in energy metabolism by converting food into cellular energy.
+Vitamin B6 reduces the risk of cardiovascular disease and contributes by forming RBCs, insulin, serotonin, haemoglobin etc.

-Vitamin-B9 or Folic acid: It performs a key role in maintaining a healthy nervous system, repairs DNA damage caused due to toxins, and aids in the formation of blood cells.
+- Vitamin-B9 or Folic acid: It plays a key role in maintaining a healthy nervous system, repairs DNA damage caused due to toxins, and aids in forming blood cells.

-Vitamin-C: It aids in the synthesis of collagen (a structural element of blood vessels, ligaments, tendons and bones).
-Vitamin-C functions as an antioxidant, which prevents cell in counter to reactive oxygen species.
-It performs a profound role in an immune system by stimulating the production of WBCs.
+It aids in synthesising collagen (a structural element of blood vessels, ligaments, tendons and bones).
+Vitamin C functions as an antioxidant, which prevents the cell from countering reactive oxygen species.
+It performs a profound role in the immune system by stimulating the production of WBCs.

 Types of Fat-Soluble Vitamins

-Vitamin-A: It maintains eye, skin, bone health etc. and also shows antioxidant property that protects the cell against free radicals.
+It maintains eye, skin, and bone health, as well as shows antioxidant property by protecting cells against free radicals.
 Vitamin-A helps in cell repairing and also keeps healthy and glowing skin.

-Vitamin-D: It facilitates homeostasis of calcium and potassium ions in the blood, and is necessary to strengthen bones and our immune system.
-Vitamin-D also supports cardiovascular health.
+It facilitates the homeostasis of calcium and potassium ions in the blood and becomes necessary to strengthen bones and our immune system.
+Vitamin D also supports cardiovascular health.

-Vitamin-E: It shows an antioxidant property, provides immunity to the body to fight off infection and helps in muscle repairing.
+It shows an antioxidant property, provides immunity to the body to fight off infection and helps in muscle repair.

-Vitamin-K: It plays a fundamental role in blood coagulation, prevents from excessive bleeding and maintains bone and heart health.
+It plays a fundamental role in blood coagulation, prevents excessive bleeding and maintains bone and heart health.
 Vitamin-K also shares a property of wound healing, i.e. repairs the damaged cells or tissues.

 Key Differences Between Water-Soluble and Fat-Soluble Vitamins

-- Absorption: Water-soluble vitamins of dietary origin quickly absorb in the small intestine, whereas few synthesize in the large intestine by the microbial activity, and absorb there.
-Fat-soluble vitamins not easily absorb in the small intestine and require bile or lipids for the adsorption.
+- Absorption: Water-soluble vitamins of dietary origin quickly assimilate in the small intestine, whereas the microbial activity in the large intestine synthesize few vitamins and assimilate absorb there.
+Fat-soluble vitamins not easily assimilate in the small intestine and require bile or lipids for assimilation or absorption.

-- Transport: Water-soluble vitamins travels into the body by entering into the bloodstream via diffusion, while fat-soluble vitamins require protein carriers for its transportation into the body through the blood.
+- Transport: Water-soluble vitamins travel into the body by entering the bloodstream via diffusion, while fat-soluble vitamins require protein carriers to transport them into the body through the blood.

-- Consumption: Fat-soluble vitamins do not promptly consume by the body.
-Oppositely, the body tissues directly consume water-soluble vitamins.
+- Consumption: Our body not promptly consumes fat-soluble vitamins.
+Oppositely, our body tissues directly consume water-soluble vitamins.

-- Storage: The fat-soluble vitamins store inside the cells refers to as “Lipocytes” for future activities.
-Water-soluble vitamins consume readily by the body, so it does not linger inside the body.
+- Storage: “Lipocytes” store the fat-soluble vitamins for future activities.
+Conversely, our body readily consumes water-soluble vitamin, so it does not linger inside the body.

-- Excretion: Water-soluble vitamins gets quickly excrete out of the excretory system (Kidney), whereas fat-soluble vitamins remain in a body for a more extended period or slowly excrete out by the kidney.
+- Excretion: Our excretory system (Kidneys) quickly excretes the water-soluble vitamins, whereas fat-soluble vitamins remain in a body for a more extended period or slowly excrete out by the kidneys.